 WSCA’s Goals (ENDS)

-- School counselors are knowledgeable about current ethical and professional practices and their application.
+- School Counselors have the knowledge about current ethical and professional practices and their application.

-- School counselors are knowledgeable about current trends in school counseling and education.
+- School counselors are knowledgeable about trends in school counseling and education.

 - School counselors are knowledgeable about leadership and advocacy principles.

-- School counselors are knowledgeable about equity and culturally responsive practices.
+- School counselors are knowledgeable about equitable and culturally responsive practices.